dosyago/tarobox/README.md

 operations are done modulo 256

-Expansion step
+*Expansion step*

-input compressed data
+input - compressed data

-output raw data
+output - raw data

 procedure - take the btoa of the data (performing any necessary conversion first to make the data valid input for btoa)